|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 The masonry of the building is very fine and massive, the stone blocks large, and the joints carefully cut and fitted."

-A cyclopaedia of works of architecture in Italy, Greece and the Levant, edited by William P. P. Longfellow, pages 35-36.
+William P. P. Longfellow (editor), A cyclopaedia of works of architecture in Italy, Greece and the Levant, pages 35-36.
 Charles Scribner's Sons, New York, 1895.
-At archive.org.
+At the Internet Archive.

 2. Herodes Atticus

-He was appointed prefect of the free cities of Asia Minor in 125 AD by Emperor Hadrian, was elected Archon of Athens in 140 AD, served as a Roman senator and as Consul in 143 AD; he served as agonothete, a presiding officer, at the Panhellenic and Panathenean games and was a priest of the Roman imperial cult.
+He was elected Agoranomos (official who controlled the marketplace) around 122-125 AD, Archon of Athens in 126/127 AD, was appointed prefect of the free cities of Asia Minor in 134/135 AD by Emperor Hadrian, and served as a Roman senator and as consul ordinarius in 143 AD.
+He also served as agonothetes, a presiding officer, at the Panhellenic and Panathenean games (see below), and was a priest of the Roman imperial cult.

 He was also a Sophist philosopher, orator and teacher; he taught the adopted sons of Emperor Antoninus Pius, who were later to become emperors Marcus Aurelius and Lucius Verus.